TDH Holdings Inc. (PETZ): Skating on Thin Ice? We Know the Answer

 PETZ’s Market Performance

-PETZ stocks went up by 6.51% for the week, with a monthly drop of -31.67% and a quarterly performance of -51.73%, while its annual performance rate touched -87.98%.
-The volatility ratio for the week stands at 11.73% while the volatility levels for the past 30 days are set at 12.15% for TDH Holdings Inc..
-The simple moving average for the period of the last 20 days is -17.29% for PETZ stocks with a simple moving average of -88.32% for the last 200 days.
+PETZ stocks went down by -12.53% for the week, with a monthly drop of -40.00% and a quarterly performance of -49.25%, while its annual performance rate touched -90.05%.
+The volatility ratio for the week stands at 10.71% while the volatility levels for the past 30 days are set at 12.59% for TDH Holdings Inc. The simple moving average for the period of the last 20 days is -25.31% for PETZ stocks with a simple moving average of -89.88% for the last 200 days.

-During the last 5 trading sessions, PETZ rose by +6.51%, which changed the moving average for the period of 200-days by -91.07% in comparison to the 20-day moving average, which settled at $0.2682.
-In addition, TDH Holdings Inc. saw -94.13% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, PETZ fell by -12.53%, which changed the moving average for the period of 200-days by -93.00% in comparison to the 20-day moving average, which settled at $0.2505.
+In addition, TDH Holdings Inc. saw -95.01% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for PETZ